-The Latest: Package bomb explodes at FedEx in Texas; 1 hurt
+The Latest: FBI probes package bomb blast at FedEx in Texas

 AUSTIN, Texas – The Latest on serial bombings in Texas (all times local):